splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

     - No

   * - Recipes for configuration management tools
-    - Yes (Ansible, Chef, Puppet, Salt)
+    - Yes, for Ansible, Chef, Puppet, and Salt
     - No

   * - Helm chart and Kubernetes operator